ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 ### Representing complete binary trees as arrays

-Since a complete binary tree has exactly one possible shape for a given number of nodes, we can take advantage of this structure and store it -- perhaps surprisingly -- directly in an array.
+Since a complete binary tree has exactly one possible shape for a given number of nodes, we can take advantage of this structure and store it directly in an array.
 Unlike other binary tree representations, we do not need explicit pointers to parent or child nodes.
 This leads to a simple and compact implementation of [complete binary trees]{.term}.
 Instead of pointers, the positions of a node's parent and children can be determined using simple index calculations.